-Quality, readiness and timeliness of the proposed project - 10 Quality and Projects are to: Efficiency of implementation present a GANNT Chart/Implementation Schedule of the proposed actions 25 include an assessment of the potential implementation risks, the probability of these risks happening and the identification of measures to mitigate same risks demonstrate the capacity to deliver the project and that they have a contingency plan to compensate for adverse effects on timetable, expenditure, and outputs.
+Quality, readiness and timeliness of the proposed project - 10 Projects are to: • present a GANNT Chart/Implementation Schedule of the proposed actions 25 include an assessment of the potential implementation risks, the probability of these risks - - outputs.
 Applications showing that their proposal is in an advanced state of readiness, such as having already assessed the options obtained or in possession of required licences/permits, shall be rewarded.
+Evidence of such • level of management and control and include an overview of the expertise of the key personnel who will lead the project.
+Any quality standards adopted by the applicant will also be considered.
+Level of capacity and allocation of resources towards the - Funds, other EU programmes or own funds shall be rewarded.
+Projects are to: present a GANNT Chart/Implementation Schedule of the proposed actions include an assessment of the potential implementation risks, the probability of these risks happening and the identification of measures to mitigate same risks demonstrate the capacity to deliver the project and that they have a contingency plan to compensate for adverse effects on timetable, expenditure, and outputs.
+Applications showing that their proposal is in an advanced state of readiness, such as having already assessed the options obtained or in possession of required licences/permits, shall be rewarded.
 Evidence of such documents is to be provided with the application.
 Management and Control Systems in place including organisation's structure - 5 The Applicant should ideally provide an organigram or description or the organization's structure.
 In the Application the applicant is to identify the segregation of the level of management and control and include an overview of the expertise of the key personnel who will lead the project.
 Any quality standards adopted by the applicant will also be considered.
 Level of capacity and allocation of resources towards the project - 5 The capacity to implement the project is part of the commitment of the Applicant.
 The evaluation will be assessing the allocation of human resources, both internal and external, towards the project to ensure its successful implementation and sustainability.
-Experience in the
+Experience in the implementation of projects co-financed through Structural Funds, other EU programmes or own funds shall be